 Usually, studios leave August open for the movies that didn’t quite fit the rubric of the blockbuster summer movie, the easy moneymaker, the franchise film, or – as has proven to be popular with moviegoing audiences of late – the reboot.
-It’s here that they dump off projects that they didn’t want to compete against high-profile releases or couldn’t quite market correctly.
-This weekend, 2 Guns, starring Denzel Washington and Mark Wahlberg, is being dropped almost quietly into theaters without much fanfare or hype, and it winds up being that sneaky, hidden gem of a movie that no one was expecting.
+It’s here they dump off projects they didn’t want competing against high-profile releases or couldn’t quite market correctly.
+This weekend, 2 Guns, starring Denzel Washington and Mark Wahlberg, is being dropped almost quietly into theaters without much fanfare or hype, and it winds up being the sneaky, hidden gem of a movie no one was expecting.

 Not enough can be said about the fun that Washington and Wahlberg provide.
 Originally, this movie was cast with Vince Vaughn as Bobby and Owen Wilson as Stig; I’m very glad that didn’t happen, as too much would have been made of the comedy and the action would have more than likely been nonsensical.
 Washington and Wahlberg bring a decent weight to their roles, and it doesn’t hurt that we’ve seen them in films like this before (Training Day, The Big Hit).
 Their rapport and their ability to juggle action sequences with punchy dialogue in between make 2 Guns more than a recommended watch; I definitely wouldn’t mind going to the theater to see it again.